xybu/ugl-server/README.md

     "status": "success",
     "expiration": "2014-02-16T20:58:30+00:00",
     "data": {
-		"user_id": 12345,
+		"user_id": 12345
-		"ugl_token": something
     }
 }
 ```

 Notes:

-* The client should save the `user_id` and `ugl_token` and send them back to the server
+* The client should save the `user_id` for later use.
-when requesting information so that the server can identify the user as logged in.
-Think
-of the `ugl_token` as a special, volatile password associated with the user.
+* In the returned HTTP response, there is a cookie named `ugl_user`.
+	 * The client must always include this cookie to pass server authentication.
+	 * If the cookie fails authentication, an error will be given
+	 * If the cookie is missing, the requester will be treated as guests
 * After first logging in, client should fetch the profile of the user and cache the profile array.
 	* When the profile array data gets changed, server will return a new profile array for the client to update local cache.